plutov/pliutau.com/content/my-first-zig-program-zigping.md

 ## Error Handling

-After years of writing Go, I got used to `if err := func(); err != nil { ...` construct and I'm a admirer or it.
+After years of writing Go, I got used to `if err := func(); err != nil { ...` construct and I'm a admirer of it.
 And you can do a very similar handling in Zig, plus there is a nice use of `try/catch`.

 You can simply use `try` if your function can return an error: